Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges

-In this paper, we conduct the first empirical study focusing exclusively on the maintenance issues of smart contracts on Ethereum, the most popular smart contract platform.
-Many previous works~\cite{zou2019smart, parizi2018empirical, bosu2019understanding, chakraborty2018understanding, xiaoqiSurvey} conduct empirical studies to investigate the challenges of smart contract development or focus on the security issues of smart contracts.
-However, none focus exclusively on the maintenance of smart contracts, which is a critical software engineering process.
-To fill this gap, we provide a comprehensive empirical study on smart contract maintenance based on a systematic literature review that covers 131 smart contract related papers selected from a collection of 946 papers to find maintenance challenges, methods and future directions for smart contracts.
-Since the Ethereum ecosystem is fast growing this might lead some findings of prior works being outdated.
-For example, He et al.~\cite{he2019characterizing} and Luu et al.\cite{oyente} mentioned that swarm hash code always begins with 0xa165.
-Removing swarm hash code is an important step when developing smart contract bytecode analysis tools.
-However, with the publishing of Solidity v5.0~\cite{Solidity}, different kinds of Solidity compilers refer to different start signals of swarm hash codes.
-Also, there might be gaps between academia and industry practice.
-For instance, some tools newly proposed by academia are not known or used widely by industry.
-To ensure the correctness of our findings, we use an online survey to collect practicing smart contract developers' feedbacks.
-Our study aims to answer the following key research questions:
+Many previous works~\citep{zou2019smart, parizi2018empirical, bosu2019understanding, chakraborty2018understanding, li2017survey} conduct empirical studies to investigate the challenges to the entire software development life cycle of smart contracts.
+This includes smart contract design, programming, security, maintenance, documentation and so on.
+However, none focus exclusively on smart contract maintenance.
+To fill this gap, we provide a comprehensive empirical study on smart contract maintenance based on a systematic literature review that covers 131 smart-contract-related papers selected from a collection of 946 papers to find maintenance-related challenges, and methods for smart contracts.
+Our study aims to answer the following two key research questions: